 The Undergraduate Performance Scholars program allows students to explore the impact of art on their academic career.
 Under the supervision of a working artist, students will create a performance project that creatively synthesizes their art and experience.

 All capstones require a proposal and timeline, two semesters engaging with the project, supervision by a faculty member or similar expert, a public presentation, regular reflection, and a scholarly project appropriate for the field.
 Students are selected for participation in these programs based on the quality of their proposals, their academic record and the recommendation of their faculty or community advisor.

 Admission to the University Honors Program

 Applications are evaluated on the basis of the student’s record of academic achievement and demonstrated potential for creativity, intellectual ability, imagination, curiosity, willingness to try new things and self-awareness.
-Once admitted to the Honors Fellows curriculum, students are designated as “Honors Students” and may then access specific privileges and resources, including additional advising, priority registration, contracting non-honors courses for Honors credit, Honors Independent Study and enrolling in graduate-level courses for undergraduate Honors credit.
+Once admitted to the Honors Fellows curriculum, students are designated as “Honors Students” and may then access specific privileges and resources, including additional advising, priority registration, contracting non-honors courses for Honors credit, and enrolling in graduate-level courses for undergraduate Honors credit.
 Honors Students also receive priority for the Honors Housing Community and advising for competitive national fellowships.

 Freshmen admitted to the University Honors Program are required to live in the Honors Housing Community and participate in the Honors first year experience course.
 To remain in the program, all students (freshman and continuing students) must make progress toward the Honors Fellows distinction and meet minimum co-curricular participation requirements.
 See the section on Maintaining Honors Status.